liip/django-template/README.md

 -------------------

 You can use the provided `fabfile` to deploy your site.
 Before using it, check the `fabfile.py` file and adjust the settings at the top of the file.
-You'll also need to install the following Python packages that are required by the deployment process:

-    pip install -r requirements/deploy.txt

 Once the settings are adjusted and the dependencies installed, you can use the `bootstrap` command that will create the directory structure, push the code to